Surprise Attack (film): Plot

 Surprise Attack tells a cautionary tale of a young unvaccinated girl who contracts smallpox from a rag doll brought for her by her father, an army N.C.O. on leave and who had recently returned from the Far East.
 John Le Mesurier played the role of the family general practitioner physician who contacts the local MOH upon suspecting smallpox.
 The film shows how control of a hypothetical smallpox outbreak in an ordinary English town takes place, co-ordinated by the MOH.
-Although the girl survives the disease, she has to be sent away to an isolation hospital and is left severely scarred.
+Although the girl survives the disease, she has to be sent away to an isolation hospital, and her face is left permanently scarred.
 Eleven further cases of smallpox occur of which four children die.

 Towards the end of the film, the MOH reveals striking images of real cases of smallpox and calls on parents to have their children vaccinated.
 The film's message to parents of the early 1950s was that by the time their children are grown up, air travel would be common, creating an opportunity for infectious diseases to enter Britain.